damianhakert/damianhakert.github.io/source/posts/2016-07-28-the-basics-of-gitlab-ci.html.md

 Why do we need Ruby at all?
 Oh, GitLab uses Docker images to run our builds, and [by default](https://about.gitlab.com/gitlab-com/settings/) it uses the [`ruby:2.1`](https://hub.docker.com/_/ruby/) image.
 For sure, this image contains many packageages we don't need.
 After a minute of googling, we figure out that there's an image called [`alpine`](https://hub.docker.com/_/alpine/) which is an almost blank Linux image.

 Ok, let's explicitly specify that we want to use this image by adding `image: alpine` to `.gitlab-ci.yml`.
 Now we're talking!
-We shaved 2 minutes off:
+We shaved almost 3 minutes off:

 ![](/images/blogimages/ci-logic/speed.png){: .shadow}